pointerchain/cpp_pong/README.md

-# CPP Project Name
+# CPP Pong

-> A short description.
+> A simple Pong game written in C++ using SFML and EnTT.

 ## Requirements